FIVE MOST SURPRISING FINDS

 Harlem Children’s Zone outcome data; Dobbie & Fryer, 2011

-The Harlem Children’s Zone operates within a defined geographic area of approximately 97 blocks in Central Harlem.
-Within that zone, it provides a comprehensive, cradle-to-career pipeline:
+The Harlem Children’s Zone operates within a defined area of roughly 97 blocks in Central Harlem.
+Inside that zone, it provides a comprehensive, cradle-to-career pipeline.

-The theory is that a child born within the zone should never fall through a gap, because the gaps have been filled — not by a single program but by an interlocking system of supports designed to address every obstacle a child in that neighborhood is likely to encounter.
+The theory is that a child born inside the zone should never fall through a gap, because the gaps have been filled — not by a single program but by an interlocking system of supports designed to address every obstacle a child in that neighborhood is likely to face.

 The results are not theoretical.
 Test scores have closed the math gap with white students and greatly narrowed the reading gap.
-College acceptance rates have reached approximately 97%.
-Graduates are attending and persisting in four-year colleges at rates that exceed the national average — not the national average for low-income students, but the national average for all students (Dobbie & Fryer, American Economic Journal: Applied Economics, Vol. 3, No. 3, 2011).
+College acceptance rates have reached roughly 97%.
+Graduates are attending and persisting in four-year colleges at rates that exceed the national average — not the national average for low-income students, but the national average for all students (Dobbie & Fryer, American Economic Journal — Applied Economics, Vol. 3, No. 3, 2011).

 HCZ College Acceptance